The value of osmolality in cell and gene therapy development and manufacturing

 In this workshop, we’ll hear the latest from Kendal Studd of Advanced Instruments about the range of ways in which osmolality can improve efficiency and recovery within the CGT manufacturing process both for AAVs and Lentiviruses.

 Dr Adrien Soula of the Cell and Gene Therapy Catapult will present brand new data from a study, completed in June 2021, that showed a significant increase in yield and quality of an AAV resulting from a timed osmolality shift.
-Additionally, his date will show how the shift had a profound effect on the relative extracellular vs intracellular vector yield with exciting implications.
+Additionally, his data will show how the shift had a profound effect on the relative extracellular vs intracellular vector yield with exciting implications.

 Lucia Marani from Oxford Biomedica’s Analytical Development team will discuss their recent and innovative use of osmolality as a product stability indicator, further augmenting its commonly adopted use for formulation and QC applications.